Careful!

 • name - the name of the cookie that will be used to obtain the hash key.

-• ttl - (optional) if specified, a cookie with the TTL will be generated if the cookie is not present.
+• ttl - (optional) if specified, a cookie with this time to live will be generated if the cookie is not present.

 • path - (optional) the name of the path for the cookie.